LiBromine/LiBromine.github.io/_pages/about.md

 I am a second-year Ph.D. student in the Department of Computer Science and Technology at Tsinghua University, advised by [Prof. Jianfei Chen](https://ml.cs.tsinghua.edu.cn/~jianfei/).
 I got my Bachelor degree in Computer Science and Technology, and Pure and Applied Mathematics (second degree), at Tsinghua University in 2022.

-My research interests include machine learning systems, graph mining systems and high performance computing.
+My research interests include machine learning.

 ----